kuttamuwa/OpenGISDataGenerator/README.md

-# Bugfixes on libraries
+# Bugfixes in libraries
-os.path.sep is deprecated since os.sep is being used. os.path.sep should be replaced in loaders.py in jinja2
+jinja2: os.path.sep is deprecated since os.sep is being used. os.path.sep should be replaced
+in loaders.py in jinja2

 # Installation